The 10 Most Dangerous And Worst Neighborhoods In Pittsburgh, PA

 Then, we ranked each neighborhood in Pittsburgh, Pennsylvania for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Pittsburgh.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Pittsburgh.

-Read on below to learn more about these terrible places around Pittsburgh to live.
-Or skip to the end to see the list of all 82 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 84 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Pittsburgh

-Well there you have it -- the worst of the neighborhoods in Pittsburgh with Larimer landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Pittsburgh with Saint Clair landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Pittsburgh aren't all bad.
-Squirrel Hill North takes the cake as the best place to live in Pittsburgh.
+As mentioned earlier, the neighborhoods in Pittsburgh aren’t all bad.
+Highland Park takes the cake as the best place to live in Pittsburgh.

 We ranked the neighborhoods from worst to best in the chart below.